 Some things can cause a long-lasting loss of smell.
 A head injury, for example, can damage the nerves related to smell.

-Sometimes, losing your sense of smell may be a sign of a more serious disorder, such as Parkinson’s disease or Alzheimer's disease.
+Sometimes, losing your sense of smell may be a sign of a more serious disorder, such as Parkinson’s disease, mild cognitive impairment, or Alzheimer's disease.
 Be sure to tell your doctor about any change in your sense of smell.

 It’s important to be aware of odors around you.
 You need to be able to detect smoke, gas leaks, spoiled food, and vapors from potentially dangerous household chemicals.

-There are tiny taste buds inside your mouth—on your tongue, in your throat, even on the roof of your mouth.
+There are tiny taste buds inside your mouth: On your tongue, in your throat, even on the roof of your mouth.
 What we call “flavor” is based on five basic tastes: sweet, salty, bitter, sour, and savory.
 These flavors — plus the sensations of heat, coolness, and texture, combine inside the mouth to give us a sense of taste.
 Along with how it tastes, how food smells is also part of what makes up its flavor.